alexalvess/poc-read-dynamic-file/README.md

 **About benchmark:**

-Steps: Read the file, parse the data, and save it in the database.
+Steps: Read the file, parse the data, and send it to the database or message broker.

 <details>
 <summary>10 Lines - 1 KB</summary>
     <table>
         <thead>
             <tr>
+            	<th>#</th>
         	    <th>Strategy</th>
                 <th>Mean</th>
                 <th>Error</th>